RESTyard/RESTyard/Docs/HypermediaSchema-Plan.md

 #### Step 7.3: Documentation — alternative formatter and migration path
 - Document the two approaches for using `ToSiren()`:
   - **Option 1 (recommended for new APIs):** Direct return via `this.OkSiren(hto)` controller extension — explicit, OpenAPI-compatible, full serialization control
-  - **Option 2 (migration path for existing APIs):** `GeneratedSirenFormatter` — drop-in replacement, no controller changes, transparent performance improvement
+  - **Option 2 (migration path for existing APIs):** `SirenMapperFormatter` — drop-in replacement, no controller changes, transparent performance improvement
 - Document migration path: existing API → add `[HypermediaAssembly(Siren = true)]` + `AddHypermediaSirenMapper()` → formatter handles `ToSiren()` automatically → optionally migrate controllers to `this.OkSiren(hto)` one by one → formatter becomes redundant when fully migrated
 - **Migration granularity is the object graph, not the single HTO:** generated `ToSiren()` calls `ToSirenEmbedded()` on embedded entities at compile time, so every assembly contributing HTOs to a